 The best way to start a new wrapper project is with a project template generated using our CLI.

 <project-name> is replaced with a custom name of your choice.
 For example

 Let's ensure all of your project's dependencies are installed.
-From inside your project's directory, simply run:
+From inside the project's directory, simply run:

 nvm install && nvm use

 The Polywrap CLI is now installed locally to your project's directory.
 Going forward we'll use this local installation by running

 We recommend not installing the

 polywrap package globally to avoid future version conflicts, and maximize reproducibility for the other developers you're working with.